Satisfactory Academic Progress Policy

 Scholarship and Grant Recipients

 Most scholarships and grants do not allow for a warning term.
 Failure to meet SAP in any given term can result in termination of scholarship or grant funds.
-Please refer to your scholarship or grant materials or contact the scholarship department at firstname.lastname@example.org for additional information.
+Please refer to your scholarship or grant materials or contact the scholarship department at email@example.com or firstname.lastname@example.org additional information.

 Students who are terminated from financial aid eligibility for not meeting satisfactory academic progress (SAP) and who have extenuating circumstances may appeal to reestablish their eligibility.
 Students who wish to make an appeal must be current on all financial obligations.
 Students may not use financial aid to make retroactive tuition and fee(s) payments.

 The appeal must be based on extenuating circumstances that prevented a student from meeting the requirements of the satisfactory academic progress policy.
 Extenuating circumstances must have occurred within the past 12 months of enrollment.
-Circumstances may include extreme medical issues, a death in the immediate family, employment related hardship, military mobilization, and/or extreme personal problems.
+Circumstances may include extreme medical issues, a death in the immediate family, employment related hardship and/or military mobilization.
 As part of the appeal, the student must submit the following:

 - SAP Appeal Form